-- .1 Demolition: rapid destruction of building following removal of hazardous materials. - .2 Hazardous Materials: dangerous substances, dangerous goods, hazardous commodities and hazardous products, may include but not limited to: asbestos PCB's, CFC's, HCFC's poisons, corrosive agents, flammable substances, ammunition, explosives, radioactive substances, or other material that can endanger human health or well being or environment if handled improperly. - .3 Waste Audit (WA): detailed inventory of materials in building.
-Indicates quantities of reuse, recycling and landfill. - .1 Involves quantifying by volume/weight amounts of materials and wastes generated during construction, demolition, deconstruction, or renovation project. - .2 Indicates quantities of reuse, recycling and landfill. - .4 Waste Management Coordinator (WMC): contractor representative responsible for supervising waste management activities as well as coordinating related, required submittal and reporting requirements. - .5 Waste Reduction Workplan (WRW): written report which addresses opportunities for reduction, reuse, or recycling of materials.
-WRW is based on information acquired from WA.
+- .1 Demolition: rapid destruction of building following removal of hazardous materials. - .2 Hazardous Materials: dangerous substances, dangerous goods, hazardous commodities and hazardous products, may include but not limited to: asbestos PCB's, CFC's, HCFC's poisons, corrosive agents, flammable substances, ammunition, explosives, radioactive substances, or other material that can endanger human health or well being or environment if handled improperly.

-- .1 Submittals in accordance with Section 01 33 00 Submittal Procedures. - .2 Product Data: submit WHMIS MSDS Material Safety Data Sheets in accordance with Section 02 61 33 Hazardous Materials. - .3 Shop drawings. - .1 Submit for approval drawings, diagrams or details showing sequence of demolition work and supporting structures and underpinning, where required by authorities having jurisdiction.

-- .2 Submit drawings stamped and signed by qualified professional engineer registered or licensed in Province of Manitoba, Canada. - .4 Hazardous Materials: provide description of Hazardous Materials and Notification of Filing with proper authorities prior to beginning of Work as required.
+- .1 Submittals in accordance with Section 01 33 00 Submittal Procedures. - .2 Product Data: submit WHMIS MSDS Material Safety Data Sheets in accordance with Section 02 61 33 Hazardous Materials. - .3 Shop drawings. - .1 Submit for approval drawings, diagrams or details showing sequence of demolition work and temporary shoring for supporting structures, where required by authorities having jurisdiction. - .2 Submit drawings stamped and signed by qualified professional engineer registered or licensed in Province of Manitoba, Canada. - .4 Hazardous Materials: provide description of Hazardous Materials and Notification of Filing with proper authorities prior to beginning of Work as required.

-- .1 Regulatory Requirements: ensure Work is performed in compliance with CEPA, CEAA, TDGA, and] applicable Provincial/Territorial regulations. - .2 Site Meetings. - .1 Convene pre-installation meeting oneweek prior to beginning work of this Section and onsite installations in accordance with Section 01 32 18 - Construction Progress Schedules - Bar (GANTT) Chart to: - .1 Verify project requirements. - .2 Review installation and substrate conditions. - .3 Co-ordination with other building subtrades. - .4 Review manufacturer's installation instructions and warranty requirements. - .2 Arrange for site visit with Contract Administrator to examine existing site conditions adjacent to demolition work, prior to start of Work. - .3 Hold project meetings every 2 weeks. - .4 Ensure key personnel attend. - .5 Contract Administrator will provide written notification of change to meeting schedule established upon contract award 24 hours prior to scheduled meeting. - .3 Health and Safety. - .1 Do construction occupational health and safety in accordance with Section 01 35 30 Health and Safety Requirements.
+- .1 Regulatory Requirements: ensure Work is performed in compliance with CEPA, CEAA, TDGA, and] applicable Provincial/Territorial regulations. - .2 Site Meetings. - .1 Convene pre-installation meeting one week prior to beginning work of this Section and on-site installations in accordance with Section 01 32 18 Construction Progress Schedules Bar (GANTT) Chart to: - .1 Verify project requirements. - .2 Review installation and substrate conditions. - .3 Co-ordination with other building subtrades. - .4 Review manufacturer's installation instructions and warranty requirements. - .2 Arrange for site visit with Contract Administrator to examine existing site conditions adjacent to demolition work, prior to start of Work. - .3 Hold project meetings every 2 weeks. - .4 Ensure key personnel attend. - .5 Contract Administrator will provide written notification of change to meeting schedule established upon contract award 24 hours prior to scheduled meeting.

-- .1 Perform Work in accordance with Section 01 35 43 Environmental Procedures - .2 Storage and Protection. - .1 Protect in accordance with Section 31 23 10 Excavating, Trenching and Backfilling. - .2 Protect existing items designated to remain and items designated for salvage.
-In event of damage to such items, immediately replace or make repairs to approval of Contract Administrator and at no cost to Contract Administrator - .3 Remove and store materials to be salvaged, in manner to prevent damage. - .4 Store and protect in accordance with requirements for maximum preservation of material. - .5 Handle salvaged materials as new materials.
+- .1 Storage and Protection. - .1 Protect in accordance with Section 31 23 10 Excavating, Trenching and Backfilling. - .2 Protect existing items designated to remain and items designated for salvage.
+In event of damage to such items, immediately replace or make repairs to approval of Contract Administrator and at no cost to Contract Administrator - .3 Remove and store materials to be salvaged, in manner to prevent damage. - .4 Store and protect in accordance with requirements for maximum preservation of material.